MarcCollado/enron/README.md

   'from_poi_to_this_person': 88}
 ```

-A quick overview of the dataset provides some highlights about its structure and main characteristics:
+A quick overview of the data set provides some highlights about its structure and main characteristics:

 * Financial features: 14
 * Email features: 6